 - Garnish the drink with a lemon peel

-Instead of using the sweet vermouth in order to make the drink sweeter, you can increase the proportion of the grenadine to make sweeter.
+- You can increase the proportion of the grenadine to make the drink even sweeter.

-You can use any dry vermouth you have, and french vermouth is not a necessity.
+- You can use any dry vermouth you have, and French vermouth is not a necessity.
+I prefer Dolin Vermouth Blanc for this drink.